 Besides the hard to predict undeveloped and risky rivers in Alaska there are bears, wolves, wolverines that are all carnivore.
 The biggest enemy, however, is the cold.
-Nearly every winter, a person gets missed.
-Nearly every breakup a body is found somewhere having been buried by snow or even swimming in the Chena river.
+Nearly every winter, you see fliers looking for a missed person.
+During breakup, people find a body that had been buried by snow or that is swimming in the Chena river.
 Every winter, at least one person dies from hypothermia only in Fairbanks.
 Often alcohol is part of the game.
-Being drunk and getting tired a person lays down to sleep and never wakes up again.
+When a person is drunk and lays down to sleep outside, they never wake up again.